Politics of Long Island

 Long Island, as a major region of New York State, has a significant impact on state and national politics.
-On the local level, the Republican Party is slightly more popular on Long Island.

 Government

-Nassau County and Suffolk County each have their own governments, with a County Executive leading each.
+Nassau County and Suffolk County each have their own governments, with a county executive leading each.
 Each has a county legislature as well as other countywide-elected officials, such as district attorney, county clerk and county comptroller.
 The towns in both counties have their own governments as well, with town supervisors and a town council.

 Brooklyn and Queens, on the other hand, do not have independent county governments.
-As boroughs of New York City, both have Borough Presidents, largely ceremonial offices with little political power since the shutdown of the city's Board of Estimate due to a Supreme Court decision which declared it unconstitutional and led to a reorganization of the city government.
+As boroughs of New York City, both have borough presidents, largely ceremonial offices with little political power since the shutdown of the city's Board of Estimate due to a Supreme Court decision which declared it unconstitutional and led to a reorganization of the city government.

-National politics
+Federal elections

-Politically, Nassau and Suffolk Counties were long controlled by the Republican Party.
+Politically, Nassau and Suffolk counties were long controlled by the Republican Party.
 Republican presidential candidates won both counties from 1900 until 1988, with the exception of the 1912 victory of Woodrow Wilson and the Lyndon B. Johnson landslide of 1964.
-In 1972, Richard Nixon won Nassau, Suffolk, and Queens and came within 14,000 votes of winning heavily Democratic Brooklyn.
-In 1992, the suburban counties split, with Nassau voting Democratic and Suffolk voting Republican; however, since 1996, both counties, along with Brooklyn and Queens, have been Democratic, although sometimes by fairly close margins.
-In 2004, John Kerry won Suffolk County by just under 14,000 votes.
-The close 2004 margins followed large victories for Al Gore in Nassau and Suffolk in 2000, and many observers think the 2004 results were more of a reflection from a 9/11 bump President George W. Bush received through portions of the New York City metro area (as his numbers jumped quite a bit from 2000 in Staten Island, Rockland County, and parts of New Jersey as well) rather than a reversal of the Democratic trend.
-This hypothesis was proven false when in 2008 Long Island still gave the Democrat Barack Obama a victory in both counties, and would do so again 2012.
+In 1972, Richard Nixon won Nassau, Suffolk, and Queens, and came within 14,000 votes of winning heavily Democratic Brooklyn.
+This remains the last time that a Republican won Queens, and no Republican has carried Brooklyn since 1924.

+In 1992, Nassau voted Democratic and has done so through 2020, although sometimes by fairly close margins.
+Suffolk County voted Democratic in 1996 and stayed there through the 2012 elections, also by fairly close margins.
+For instance, in 2004, John Kerry won Suffolk County by just under 14,000 votes.
+The close 2004 margins followed large victories for Al Gore in Nassau and Suffolk in 2000, and many observers think the 2004 results were more of a reflection of a 9/11 bump President George W. Bush received through portions of the New York City metro area (as his numbers jumped quite a bit from 2000 in Staten Island, Rockland County, and parts of North Jersey as well) rather than a reversal of the Democratic trend.
 In 2016, Suffolk County voted for the Republican Donald Trump, while Nassau County voted for the Democrat Hillary Clinton, with an overall combined victory for Trump on Long Island.
-In 2020, Nassau and Suffolk again split, with Suffolk voting for Trump, however by a greatly reduced margin in 232 votes, and Nassau voting for Democrat Joe Biden, by an increased margin.
+In 2020, Nassau and Suffolk again split, with Suffolk voting for Trump, however by a greatly reduced margin of just 232 votes, and Nassau voting for Democrat Joe Biden, by an increased margin.
 This, in contrast to 2016, led to an overall combined victory for Biden on Long Island.
+Suffolk County was the closest county by percentage in the nation in 2020.
+In 2024, both Nassau and Suffolk went for Trump, by sizable margins.
+This reflected the general shift seen across the country towards Trump.